Tukwila Felony DUI Lawyer

 - Challenge Blood and Breath Tests: These "tests" are not always accurate and are required to be performed under very specific procedures.
 Failure to follow these specific procedures can result in the evidence from the test being thrown out.

 - Unconstitutional Stops or Searches: When the initial traffic stop is unconstitutionally performed, it can be the basis for a challenge or a suppression motion.
 The same is true for searches of either your person or your vehicle.
 Suppressed evidence cannot be used against you in court.

 - Challenge Field Sobriety Tests: Field sobriety tests, such as the walk and turn test, are very inaccurate, and often result in false positives.
 Juries can be shown this to help challenge the case against you.

 - Challenging Prior Convictions: A prior arrest is not a conviction, and prosecutors sometimes make this mistake.
 You may not need to face felony charges, but may instead properly face only misdemeanor DUI charges.

-Consult a Tukwila Felony DUI Attorney
+Consult Our Tukwila Felony DUI Lawyers

 If you or someone you care about has been arrested for felony DUI in Tukwila, you need an experienced Tukwila DUI lawyer to defend your case and protect your constitutional rights.